-Note: By default, calling CORBA::release() on a TIE object with a reference count of one also deletes the referenced object.
+By default, calling CORBA::release() on a TIE object with a reference count of one also deletes the referenced object.
 The TIE object's destructor calls the delete operator on the implementation object pointer it holds.
-This is usually the desired behaviour; however, you can use CORBA::BOA::propagateTIEdelete() to specify whether the TIE object should be deleted.
-Refer to the Orbix C++ Edition Programmer's Reference for more details.
+This is usually the desired behavior; however, you can use CORBA::BOA::propagateTIEdelete() to specify whether the TIE object should be deleted.
+Refer to the Orbix Programmer's Reference C++ Edition for more details.